nebari-dev/nebari/docs/source/installation/setup.md

 [Azure](#microsoft-azure).

-To deploy QHub, all access keys require fairly wide permissions to create all the resources.
+To deploy QHub, all access keys require fairly wide permissions to create all the necessary cloud resources.
 Hence, once the Cloud provider has been chosen, follow the steps below and set the environment variables as specified with **owner/admin** level permissions.

 For more details on configuration for each Cloud provider, check the How-To Guides section of the documentation.